35°50.118' N 014°34.482' E

 Bristol Blenheim Bomber wreck is located about 500 m off Xrobb l-Ghagin on the east coast of Malta.
 This is a deep boat dive for experienced divers with sometimes strong currents.
 The airplane wreck lies upright at a depth of 42 m on a seabed of sand and small reefs.
 Bomber’s wings and radial engines are mostly intact; starboard engine still has a bent propeller but port engine propeller is missing.
 The cockpit cover is also missing, and the rear fuselage has broken off and lies a few metres away, in front of the main plane wreckage, upside down and mostly buried in sand.
 Originally there was a pilot’s seat too but it has been taken away.

 There is another airplane wreck nearby, Mosquito Fighter Bomber.
 Other airplane wreck dives around Malta are Bristol Beaufighter and Lockheed P2V Neptune.
 These plane wrecks are between 32 and 42 m deep.
-For technical divers there are the airplane wrecks of Junkers Ju 88 at 57 m, Fairey Swordfish at 70 m, and Liberator Bomber B24 at 57 m depth.
+For technical divers there are the airplane wrecks of Junkers Ju 88 and B-24 Liberator Bomber at 55 m, Fairey Swordfish at 70 m, Douglas A-1 Skyraider at 96 m, and another Junkers Ju 88 at 106 m depth.

 More info about Bristol Blenheim Bomber dive site

 ★★★☆☆ Historic wreck which has deteriorated significantly in recent years.
 Interessting site nontheless